Everything We Own, Owns Us

 Recognize unnecessary possessions for what they are, stealers of divine time.
 At the beginning of every day we are given assignments that have eternal significance – to serve, to love, to obey, to pray.
 Instead, we squander much of this time on things that will soon leave us forever”

 Guess what?
 I didn’t just talk about making changes, it did it!
 I stopped accepting “let’s grab coffee” meetings to be pitched services and products that I had no interest in or letting people “pick my brain” about how I run my business or my blog.
 My time is valuable and time is money.
 There are people who make a living by providing the same information I was giving away for free!
-I created more behind the scenes structure for my Dinner With Nerds Blog and mapped out a year long editorial calendar……Boy did that feel great!
+I created more behind the scenes structure for my Food Blog and mapped out a year long editorial calendar……Boy did that feel great!
 I purposefully spent more time reading the Bible and being in communication with God through prayer.
 I even wrote an article titled “The Art of Saying ‘No’ In Business” that was published in YFS Magazine with the premise being that saying ‘no’ to some things is essentially saying ‘yes’ to time better spent.

 What are some things you know you need to say “no” to in order to allow room for more meaningful time in your life?